zissis-pap/micropython-max7219/README.md

 ## ESP32 Examples

-Default baud rate of 80Mhz was introducing errors, dropped from 10Mhz and it works consistently.
+Default baud rate of 80Mhz was introducing errors, perhaps due to low quality cables, dropped from 10Mhz and it works consistently.

 ```python
 import max7219